MinNyiThatTant/cbms/README.md

 ## System Overview

-The Clinic Booking Management System (CBMS) is an online platform designed to facilitate seamless appointment scheduling for patients seeking medical care.
-The system allows patients to book appointments with doctors and manage their accounts efficiently.
+The Clinic Booking Management System (CBMS) is an webpage for patients to easily schedule appointments with doctors and manage their accounts.

-Key features of CBMS include:
-- User-friendly interface for easy navigation
+- User-friendly interface
-- Secure authentication for patients and doctors
+- Secure login
-- Real-time appointment scheduling and management
+- Real-time appointment scheduling
-- Email notifications for appointment confirmations and reminders
+- Email notifications
-- Administrative controls for managing doctors and patient records
+- Admin controls for managing records

-CBMS aims to enhance the patient experience by providing a convenient and efficient way to access healthcare services.

 ## Database Schema